avijitbasak/POC--Binary-Chromosome-for-Genetic-Algorithm/README.md

 # POC--Binary-Chromosome-for-Genetic-Algorithm
-This POC is to demonstrate an optimized approach of implementing binary chromosomes in Genetic Algorithm.
+This POC is to demonstrate the metadata based optimized approach for implementing binary chromosomes in Genetic Algorithm.
-The code demonstrates an approach of implementing binary chromosomes using metadata.
 This would be helpful to reduce the memory consumption.
+For simulation purpose a quadratic equation having three independent variables have been used and is referred as 'Function 1'.

-Libraries used:
+Libraries Used:
 apache-commons-math-v3.6.1
 jcommons-1.0.23
 jfreechart-1.0.19